tamu-edu-students/practice-problem-generator-engr216/.documentation/Winter2025/sprint_plan_1.md

 | :---: | :---: | :---: | :---: |
 | 1 | Nick | Vivek | Dhruv, Jordan, Cooper, Kevin |

-**Sprint Goal:** Our first sprint we are going to create a deployed web application.
-It will have a Log-In for students and teachers.
+**Sprint Goal:** Students can log in and view problem types.
+Teachers can log in and view a student list.
 Users can navigate between pages.

 **Which stories were pulled into the Sprint?**